-Bo Gabriel, Registered Marriage and Family Associate AMFT 114466
+Bo Gabriel (he/him), Registered Marriage and Family Associate AMFT 114466

 Bo’s approach focuses on the therapeutic relationship, allowing for awareness, healing, and growth.
 Utilizing empathy, humor, and gentle confrontation, he works with individuals and partners in all relationship styles to provide a safe space to help clients cope with painful times, challenging relationships, and issues with self.
-Bo specializes in social and generalized anxiety, relationship issues, grief/loss, self-esteem issues, life adjustments, and creative issues.
+Bo specializes in anxiety, grief/loss, identity, relationship, and creative issues.

 Bo earned his Master of Arts in Clinical Psychology from Antioch University Los Angeles and his Bachelor of Arts from University of California, Berkeley.
 Prior to private practice, he completed his practicum training at Open Paths Counseling Center.
 In addition to his experience working with individuals and couples, he co-facilitated a social anxiety group for adults and established the first grief process group at Open Paths.

 With a background in the arts and years in the entertainment industry, Bo works creatively and understands the unique issues which arise from life as an artist.
-His approach is relational, guided by psychodynamic, humanistic, and Emotionally Focused (EFT) principles.
+His approach is relational, informed by psychodynamic, Gestalt, Internal Family Systems (IFS), and Emotionally Focused (EFT) principles.
 He also provides Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 He is LGBTQ+ affirmative and sensitive to issues related to gender, race, ethnicity, spirituality, privilege, and socioeconomic status.
-Bo believes therapy is a commitment from both the client and therapist and commits to offering an authentic space for clients to explore and grow.

 Latisha O'Connor, Associate Clinical Social Worker ACSW 71520

 Latisha specializes in therapy during pregnancy and postpartum and is a certified perinatal mental health provider (PMH-C).
 She believes bringing a baby into a family is a major life transition that warrants therapeutic support.
 She tailors treatment to a client’s needs through holding space for grief and loss, providing empathy, gentle challenging, psychoeducation, being curious, and collaborating on problem solving.